gobiananthxv/QUAN015/README.md

 ### Verify everything works

-Runs the full test suite plus all five phase-gate scripts, and exits non-zero if anything fails:
+Runs the full test suite plus all six phase-gate scripts, and exits non-zero if anything fails:

 ```bash